reactor/reactor-core/README.md

 ### More operators ?

-Level up to expanded sequence operational scope with [Reactor Stream](http://github.com/reactor/reactor-stream).
+Level up to the extended scope of [Reactor Stream](http://github.com/reactor/reactor-stream) API.

 ### Crossing IO boundaries ?